NIFTy-PPL/J-UBIK/paper/paper.md

 described in [@Arras:2022].
 This model allows for the generation of spatially uncorrelated point sources or spatially correlated extended sources, as described by the correlated field model in [@Arras:2022].
-In the spectral dimension, the model can fit a power law and describe the correlation structure along the spectral axis using a Wiener process.
+In the spectral dimension, the model can fit a power law, describe the correlation structure along the spectral axis using a Wiener process or combine both of these models.
 The prior model’s structure is designed to be flexible, allowing for modifications to accommodate additional dimensions and correlation structures.
 Figures [Figure 1](#fig:sky) - [Figure 3](#fig:extended) illustrate an example of a simulated X-ray sky in J-UBIK,